OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ## Auto Scaling High Availability Nodes

 It is possible to use auto-scaling technology to add/remove high availability nodes.
-Adding a node is a lot easier than removing a node, assuming all the file shares are mounted and the node can see the database, the node will come online and start picking up work.
+Adding a node is a lot easier than removing a node; assuming all the file shares are mounted and the node can see the database, the node will come online and pick up work.

 Removing the node will require a bit more planning.
-When the node is deleted by the auto scaling technology any tasks in process will fail.
-If you are in AWS or Azure you can use a Lambda or Azure Function to:
+When the node is deleted by the auto-scaling technology, any tasks in process will fail.
+If you are in AWS or Azure, you can use a Lambda or Azure Function to:

 1. Call the Octopus API to drain the node and cancel any tasks.
 You'll want to cancel the tasks as you'll have a short timeframe to wait.
 2. Use the Octopus API to find any active tasks running on that node and cancel them.
 3. Use the Octopus API to remove the node.
-4. Resubmit any cancelled deployments and runbook runs so a different node can pick them up.
+4. Resubmit any canceled deployments, and runbook runs so a different node can pick them up.

 <span><a class="btn btn-success" href="/docs/getting-started/best-practices/spaces-recommendations">Next</a></span>